jest-community/awesome-jest/README.md

 ### IDE

 - [vscode-jest](https://github.com/jest-community/vscode-jest) Works out of the box Jest based testing in VS Code.
+- [vscode-jest-runner](https://github.com/firsttris/vscode-jest-runner) Simple way to run or debug one or more tests from context menu, codelens or command plalette.
 - [wallaby](https://github.com/wallabyjs/public) The pinnacle of the idea of a test runner integrated into an editor.
 - [coc-jest](https://github.com/neoclide/coc-jest) Jest plugin for [coc.nvim](https://github.com/neoclide/coc.nvim).
 - [jester](https://github.com/David-Kunz/jester) A Neovim plugin to easily run and debug Jest tests.